'Be anxious for nothing..." ~Philippians 4:6

 One day, you may find yourself comparing notes with the monkeys who got kicked to the curb.

-SOAR
+WEDNESDAY THOUGHTS: SOAR

-Sometimes we need to revisit the mental notes we made as children and young adults.
 Some of the things we swore we would never do, or would stop doing when we "got on our own", should be put back on the list.
-Good home training, complete with positive standards, and is something for which to be grateful, not despised or abandoned.

-Never allow anyone to sabotage the beauty you are trying to achieve, the progress you are trying to make, or the goals you are trying to reach.
-People may infer that you think you're better than them or others.
-Let them talk and hopefully work out their own insecurities.
-Let them mull over their own unwise choices.
 Don't let them make you think you have to wallow with them, abandon your ideals, or adopt their ways.
 If it is possible to do and be better, then go on with your blessed self, and let people who have confused "keeping it real" with "keeping it trifling" go on thinking they're hurting others by devaluing themselves

 There's nothing like seeing someone rise from complacency and oblivion, and deciding that they DO want more; they DO want better, and living beneath that which they know they are worth, in conditions they know in their hearts are unacceptable, are no longer options.

-Some people don't want to see you do better.
-Maybe it shines a light on their shortcomings, and forces them to take a good look at themselves and the condition of their own lives.
-Don't let that stop you from being and doing your best.
+Maybe it shines a light on their shortcomings, and forces them to take a good look at themselves, and the condition of their own lives.

 Tuesday, July 24, 2012

-ELDERS
+TUESDAY THOUGHTS: ELDERS

 Fascinated by the technology of my phone, my uncle showed me on a map application how, if you stayed on the River Road, you could travel all the way from New Orleans to Plaquemine.
 They knew every little town on the way, and were calling them out in unison.
-They'd been there and had stories.
+They'd been there, and had stories.
 "Don't lose that blue now.
 Stay on the river.
 Stay by the water..."

 For both of them, Louisiana is home and they are walking civil rights, military, ancestral, economic, political, religious, and social history.